ulve/lexsigmarium/docs/rules/Core Rules.md

 ## 21.0 Healing

 Some abilities allow you to **heal** a unit.
 To heal a unit, remove a number of damage points from the unit equal to the number in brackets after '**Heal**', e.g. **Heal (2)**.

+## 22.0 Returning and Adding Models

+Some abilities allow you to **return** slain models to a unit or **add** new models to a unit.
+In either case, set up those models, one at a time, in coherency (see [15.1](#151-coherency)) with the model(s) in that unit that were not returned or added this turn.
+The new models can only be set up in combat with an enemy unit if their unit is already in combat with that enemy unit.

+## 23.0 Tokens

+Tokens are not considered to be models for rules purposes and can be ignored or moved out of the way for purposes of visibility, coherency or abilities.
+They cannot be picked as the target of abilities.
+Their purpose is to indicate persisting effects on units they are placed next to.
+Each time a unit with a token finishes a move or is set up, place the token next to the unit.

+## 24.0 Setting Up Units

+Some abilities allow you to set up a unit on the battlefield.
+When doing so, you must set up all models in that unit.
+If this is impossible, you cannot use that ability.
+A unit set up on the battlefield in a phase other than the deployment phase cannot use **MOVE** abilities in the movement phase of the same turn.

+### 24.1 Reserve Units

+Some abilities allow you to set up units **in reserve**.
+These units are placed to one side instead of being set up on the battlefield.
+At the start of the fourth battle round, units that were set up in reserve using a **DEPLOY** ability and that are still in reserve are destroyed.

+### 24.2 Replacement Units

+Some abilities allow you to set up a **replacement unit**.
+When setting up that unit, it should have the same warscroll type, weapon options and number of models as the original unit, unless otherwise specified in the ability.
+Many of these abilities specify the proportion of models in the replacement unit (e.g. half the number of models from the original unit).
+In these cases, you can pick which models from the original unit are set up.

+The replacement unit is otherwise treated as a new unit; any keywords or abilities the original unit gained during the battle, and any persisting effects that applied to it, do not apply to the replacement unit.
+Each unit can only be replaced once, and you cannot replace replacement units.

+## 25.0 Guarded Heroes

+<WarscrollAbility ability={{"name":"Guarded Hero","header":{"icon":"defensive","color":"teal","text":"Passive"},"effect":"If this **HERO** is within the combat range of a friendly unit that is **not** a **HERO**:

+- ﻿﻿Subtract 1 from **hit rolls** for **shooting attacks** that target this **HERO**.\n
+- ﻿﻿If this **HERO** is **INFANTRY**, they cannot be picked as the target of **shooting attacks** made by units more than 12\" from them."}} />